oatlog/oatlog/doc/extended_abstract/main.typ

     let no = box(outset: 2pt, radius: 2pt, fill: red.lighten(20%))[no]
     let ignored = box(outset: 2pt, radius: 2pt, fill: gray.lighten(30%))[ignored]
     let wont = box(outset: 2pt, radius: 2pt, fill: blue.lighten(40%))[won't]
-    flex-caption(
-      [Egglog support in oatlog, by language keyword.], [
+    [Egglog support in oatlog, by language keyword.

       Rows marked #no could make sense to implement, at the very least for unit tests.
 Rows marked #ignored are currently no-ops but should be implemented while rows marked #wont are not sensible to implement outside a REPL.
-      ],
-    )
+    ]
   },
 ) <oatlog_egglog_compatibility>